ACE, a generic constraint solver: General Packages

 \subsection{Packages \h{sets} and \h{utility}}

 There are three main implementations of sets (which are important structures) in ACE, which can be found in the package sets: \begin{itemize} \item \h{SetDense}, a dense set is basically composed of an array (of integers) and a limit: at any time, it contains the elements (typically, indexes of values) in the array at indexes ranging from 0 to the limit (included). \item \h{SetSparse}, a sparse set \cite{BT_efficient} is basically composed of two arrays (of integers) and a limit: at any time, it contains the elements (typically, indexes of values) in the array ‘dense’ at indexes ranging from 0 to the limit (included).
 The presence of elements can be checked with the array ‘sparse’.
 Sparse sets are always simple, meaning that values in ‘dense’ are necessarily indexes 0, 1, 2, ...
 Besides, we have \verb!dense[sparse[value]] = value!. \item \h{SetLinked}, a linked set is an interface that allows us to represent a list of elements perceived as indexes, i.e., elements whose values range from 0 to a specified capacity -1.
 For instance, if the initial size (capacity) of the object is 10, then the list of indexes/elements is 0, 1, 2..., 9.
 One can remove indexes of the list, one can iterate, in a forward or backward way, the currently present indexes, and one can iterate over deleted indexes.
 Each deleted index has an associated level.
-This kind of interface is notably used for managing the indexes of values of variable domains. \end{itemize}
+This kind of interface is notably used for managing the indexes of values of variable domains.
+Roughly speaking, \h{SetLinked} can be seen as an implementation of {\em dancink links}, as described in \cite{K_dancing2000,K_dancing}. \end{itemize}

 There are several subclasses: \begin{itemize} \item \h{SetDenseReversible}, a dense set that can be handled at different levels (of search) \item \h{SetSparseReversible}, a sparse set that can be handled at different levels (of search) \item \h{SetLinkedBinary} and \h{SetLinkedFinite}, for sets containing only two elements (indexes 0 and 1), and ordered sets containing a finite number of elements (indexes), respectively. \end{itemize}